Atharva-Ramawat/Python_Code_Optimizer/README.md

 # AI Code Optimizer v1.0.1

-This extension uses a powerful cloud-hosted AI model to refactor and optimize your selected Python code.
+This extension is available on vs cide uses a powerful cloud-hosted AI model to refactor and optimize your selected Python code.

 ## Features